 Plan Your Visit

 What is your teaching perspective

-We stress teach in context and culture, avoiding projecting the 21st Century onto the Bible text.
+We stress teaching in context and culture, avoiding projecting the 21st Century onto the Bible text.
 We seek to draw out truths from Scripture and apply them to today.
 You'll see that we follow the 1-year Torah reading cycle and include appropriate Scripture from the apostolic (New Testament / New Covenant) writings.

+Plan Your Visit